“The righteous are concerned for the rights of the poor. The wicked do not understand such concern.”

 Jesus had great concern for the poor.

-Jesus Himself was financially poor on earth, except for a brief period when, as a baby, He was given three very expensive gifts of gold, frankincense, and myrrh.
-These gifts sustained his family while in Egypt.
-Jesus’ emphasis on caring for the poor was taught to and practiced by His disciples.
+Jesus Himself was financially poor on earth, except for a brief period, as a baby, when He was given three expensive gifts of gold, frankincense, and myrrh.
+These gifts sustained His family, while they were exiled in Egypt.
+Jesus taught care for the poor to His disciples, who practiced it.

 After His death, resurrection, and ascension into heaven, Jesus’ disciples continued to aid the poor (Galatians 2:10).